-On the, equity research is also widely used.
-Like investment bankers, buy side analysts find the insights in sell side equity research reports helpful.
-However, equity research is used to help the buy side professional understand the “street consensus,” which is important for determining the extent to which companies have unrealized value that may justify an investment.
+On the buy-side analysts find the insights in sell-side equity research reports helpful.
+However, equity research is used to help the buy side professional understand the “street consensus,” which is important for determining the extent to which companies have an unrealized value that may justify an investment., equity research is also widely used.
+Like investment bankers,

-- Comprehensive detail about the preceding quarter (when company has just reported)
+- Quarterly Update: Comprehensive detail about the preceding quarter (when a company has just reported earnings)

-- Snapshots of the analyst’s earnings model and detailed forecasts
+- Financial Exhibits: Snapshots of the analyst’s earnings model and detailed forecasts

 Use the form below to download a research report from JP Morgan by the analyst covering Hulu.